shadowmoose/RedditDownloader/docs/site/User_Guide.md

 So you've decided to give Reddit Media Downloader a try, eh?
 Great!
 Here are a few things you'll probably want to know.

-Either read through this document or skip to the [Example](#example)
+Either read through this document or skip to the [Example](#example).

-For information about the Arguments RMD accepts, check [Arguments.md](../Arguments.md)
+For information about the Arguments RMD accepts, check [Arguments.md](../Arguments.md).

+If you're looking for help with RMD's various settings, check [Settings.md](../Settings.md).

 ### Setup:
 [**The full setup guide can be found** here](./Setup_Requirements.md).